pinacai/PINAC_Workspace/README.md

 Leveraging multiple AI tools for your workflow sounds smart.
 However, does the constant context switching between them slow you down?

-Experience the **Next Gen AI Chat** —your all-in-one chat for text generation, document summarisation, web searching, code generation, a wide range of office tools and ultimately managing all Google Workspace apps without switching apps!
+Experience the **Next Gen AI Chat** —your all-in-one chat for text generation, document summarisation, web searching, code generation, a wide range of office tools.

 View our Roadmap & Progress: https://github.com/orgs/pinacai/projects/1
 > We are dedicatedly developing the app by introducing new features and optimising the user interface.
 Always keeping user in the first priority.